A special message about Sending and Going in a time of Covid-19

 Welcome to a road less travelled.

 Where many a Land Rover and sojourner have trod.
 Where men and women captivated by Christ’s love brave a journey that begins with a whisper: “Who will go for me?”
 This road may take you far from the familiar and comfortable.
-It’s an offramp on the highway of the American dream.
+It is an offramp on the highway of the American dream.
 A detour from career and personal gain.
-A path so strange you will sometimes feel lost and inadequate.
+A path so strange you may sometimes feel lost or inadequate.
 Yet it is a beautiful and priceless journey – this life of simple faith and bold conviction, offered and spent for the glory of God in Africa.
 Will you join us?